Google Analytics is one of the topped and widely used analytics tools. It helps us to track the traffic which we receive on our blog or website.

 People can track visitors’ locations, IPs, browsers, etc and even can check that how many users are in real-time on our blog or website.
 It is completely free and a preferred analytics tool for webmasters.

-Don’t worry, you can prevent Google Analytics from tracking your own visits and previews.
-It will help you a lot in stopping Google Analytics from tracking.
+Don’t worry, you can stop Google Analytics from tracking your own visits and previews.
+This post will help you a lot, you can block yourself from Google Analytics.

-How to Prevent Google Analytics From Tracking My Own Visits?
+How to Stop Google Analytics From Tracking Your Own Visits?

 There are three ways to prevent Google Analytics from tracking your own visit.
 Let us explain to you one by one.